-Within the great halls of the pantheon of American cultural comic icons there are just four seats upon which rest the weary, yet still resilient and proud bodies of four surviving superheroes.
+Within the great halls in the pantheon of American cultural comic icons there are just four seats upon which rest the weary, yet still resilient and proud bodies of surviving superheroes.
 Superman, Batman, Captain America and Wonder Woman.

-This fanciful description could in fact represent psychologist Dr. William Moulton Marston, creator and author of Wonder Woman from inception (All-Star Comics #8 December 1941) until his death in 1947 and psychologist Dr. Fredric Wertham, author of the 1954 bestseller The Seduction of the Innocent.
+This fanciful description could in fact represent on one side psychologist Dr. William Moulton Marston (creator and author of Wonder Woman from inception (All-Star Comics #8 December 1941) until death in 1947).
+On the other side stood psychologist Dr. Fredric Wertham, author of the 1954 bestseller The Seduction of the Innocent.

-I won’t go into detail here about the contrasting arguments of the two men around human behavior, an ideal society, comic books and media, censorship, feminism, sexuality and yes, even bondage.
+The two men had very contrasting views around human behavior, an ideal society, comic books and media, censorship, feminism, sexuality and yes, even bondage.
 Suffice to say in a room together the two men likely would have had a healthy and heated discussion.

 Humans always seem to want to apply a cause to each and every action – particularly psychologists.
 Both men observing the same realities in the world came to very different theories and took very different paths in acting upon those different perspectives.
 Yet curiously both paths, perhaps inevitably and poetically, led to the same destination; comics and Wonder Woman.

-In issue #5 writer Marston and artist Peter both actually appear in the first panel of the second story (The Toothache) as waiters and are identified in the opening caption box.
+In issue #5 writer Moulton and artist H.G.
+Peter both actually appear in the first panel of the second story (The Toothache) as waiters and are identified in the opening caption box.